ingrre/scripts-for-EBRAINS/README.md

 ## Contents

 ### imageservice
+1. ``link_filebundles.ipynb :`` script to automatically link specimen to their corresponding file bundles.
+Relevant information is stored in a csv file with the name "fb_<dataset version uuid>"
-1. ``extract_tsc_info.ipynb :`` script to extract important metadata related to a tissue sample collection.
+2. ``extract_tsc_info.ipynb :`` script to extract important metadata related to a tissue sample collection.
 This information is stored in a csv file with the name "tsc_<dataset version uuid>"
-2. ``create_servicelinks.ipynb :`` script to create URL and service link instances based on the provided metadata.
+3. ``create_servicelinks.ipynb :`` script to create URL and service link instances based on the provided metadata.
 These instances can be directly uploaded to the KG editor via the API.